idealparable/BibleQ/Cipher.md

         - *HueGlyphs (HuGl)*: System using the "dot compression" rule from Basic to easily protray all basic colors using very condensed symbols.
 Also comes with a standard system for English letter codes, expanding on RGB CMYK, for a typeable option, [HueLetters](HueLetters).

+          - HueCompass (HuCp) (8-division), a version of HueLetters with only 8 color abbreviations, reserving letters N North, S South, E East, W West.

+          - HueHours (HuHr) (24 division).
+The full version, in which N, etc. are used for colors.
+Could work for a 24-hour clock, hence the name, plus black, white, and underscore for clear.
+If I refer to HueLetters I normally mean this; the full system.

   - *Cipher Scripts (CfSc)* systems:

     - *SpellScript (SlSc)*: This is simply a hand-drawn "font," or can be used that way, indicating spellings of words only.
 Its purpose is to be distinct from the following two systems.